hackclub/blot/README.md

 # What are People Making with Blot

 Blot has been in development since January 2023 and was released April 2024.
-We've had lots of people use the Blot editor and the Blto machine to create visual art, run workshops and as part of interactive installations.
+We've had lots of people use the Blot editor and the Blot machine to create visual art, run workshops and as part of interactive installations.
 Here's a sense of what can be done with Blot.

 ### Programmatic Art